-Like many parents, the mother begins the observation study by asking her son where he wants to start.
-He leads her to a tall structure that supports an exuberant passionflower vine with large exotic flowers, each of which can host many bees simultaneously.
-Otis reads an identification label and looks toward the top of the vine while the mother looks intently at a flower.
-She asks a question that initiates the first pollination observation and redirects Otis' attention to bees interacting with a flower.
+Like many parents, the mother begins the observation study by asking her son where he wanted to start.
+He leads her to a tall structure that supports an exuberant passionflower vine with large exotic flowers, each of which could host many bees simultaneously.
+Otis reads an identification label and looks